 Allows to get useful feedback

-Existing customers give valuable feedback which if implemented, can enable a business to run more efficiently.
+Existing customers give valuable feedback, which, if implemented, can enable a business to run more efficiently.
 According to Apptentive, 97 percent of customers said that they are likely to become loyal to a brand that implements their feedback, while 55 percent said that they would not continue being customers of a business that ignores their feedback.

-Earns profit from premium-priced products
+Earn profit on premium-priced products

 - Saves money.
 Implementing customer retention strategies costs less than attracting new buyers.
 It costs 5x more to land a new customer than to nurture an existing one.
 As such, focusing on retention can help in cutting down marketing costs since existing customers are already familiar with the business.

-- Builds strong relationships with customers.
+- Build strong relationships with customers.
 Implementing customer retention strategies, for example, loyalty programs, makes customers feel appreciated.
 In turn, they develop emotional connections with a brand and will be patient in case of mishaps.
 Marketers can increase customer appreciation by offering rewards or points during special occasions, for instance, customer birthdays.

-- Measures your marketing strategies efficiency.
+- Measures your marketing strategy's efficiency.
 From analyzing customer retention metrics and reports, businesses can determine the effectiveness of their marketing strategies.
 Some of the vital retention metrics marketers need to pay attention to include repeat sales, loyalty program engagement, and purchase frequency.

 - It’s self-sufficient.
 Once a business sets up a customer retention strategy, little input is required from marketers as the programs are often self-sustaining.
-The only action the company has to take is to monitor various customer retention metrics.
+The only action a company has to take is to monitor various customer retention metrics.
 All the while, the retention strategies will be running on the initial settings.

 - Helps gain new customers.
 Loyal, existing customers are the best advocates of a brand.
-They will share their good experiences with a company thus reassuring customers with doubts while also introducing the brand to new people.
+They will share their good experiences with a company, thus reassuring customers with doubts while also introducing the brand to new people.

 Customer retention rate (CRR) is given as a percentage.
-To calculate it the following information is needed:
+To calculate it, the following information is needed: